-While some government employees can complete their day-to-day responsibilities without leaving City Hall, most must spend some time out in the community.
-Historically, this has meant employees must wait to file reports when they return to their office space.
-Some employees may even need to spend time transferring written notes into digital formats for long-term storage.
+While some government employees can complete their day-to-day responsibilities without leaving City Hall, most find themselves working on objectives out in the community.
+Historically, this has meant employees must take manual notes and wait to file reports or paperwork until they return to their office space.
+Some employees may even need to spend time transferring their written notes into digital formats for long-term storage which costs your government time and money.

-Today, however, local government employees can rely on mobile technology to perform critical tasks, from viewing property information to filing reports and receiving assignments.
-By using a mobile field device, employees like code enforcement officers and police officers can spend more time serving residents and less time recording their efforts back at City Hall.
+However, now this is all changing; municipal employees can rely on public sector mobile technology to perform critical tasks, from viewing property information to filing reports and receiving assignments digitally.
+By using a local mobile field device, employees such as code enforcement officers, health inspectors, and police officers can spend more time serving residents and less time recording their efforts back at City Hall.

-Mobile government technology is a broad term that refers to using technology, like cell phones and mobile apps, to complete government work.
-A mobile field device makes it easy for government employees and elected officials to serve their community since it connects them with vital information and data – no matter their location.
+"Government device" is a broad term that refers to the use of technology, like tablets, cell phones, and mobile apps used for completing government work.
+A mobile field device makes it easy for government employees and elected officials to serve their community while being out of the office since it connects them with vital information and data – no matter their location.

-For example, a code enforcement officer might rely on code enforcement software to take notes or look up property information while in the field.
-In doing so, she can easily access essential information to perform her day-to-day responsibilities and promote a safe and healthy community.
+For example, a code enforcement officer might rely on code enforcement software to take notes or look up property information while completing their job in the field.
+In doing so, they can easily access any essential information to perform her day-to-day responsibilities, promote a safe and healthy community and complete mobile device work efficiently.

-GovPilot offers government field technology across local government departments.
-If you’re facing a recurring problem within your agency, you’ll likely be able to find a software solution on the market to fix it!
+GovPilot offers government field technology solutions across local government departments.
+If you’re facing a recurring problem within your agency, there are government software solutions you can access to address them!

-Mobile devices are integral to mobile public sector field strategies because they provide access to government technology while out in the field.
-While an employee might be able to use a laptop and hotspot in the field, this approach is cumbersome and clunky.
-Likewise, iPads and other tablet devices are bulkier than cell phones.
+While there are times an employee might be able to use a laptop and hotspot in the field, this approach is cumbersome, clunky, and hard to manage.
 This clunkiness is especially burdensome for employees who may need to bring a lot of gear into the field, or who are quickly going back and forth between administrative and field-based activities.

 Additionally, most of us have gotten used to pulling out our phones when we need to look something up quickly.
-As a result, a mobile field device like a cell phone is a natural and user-friendly tech choice for employees.
+As a result, a public sector device like a tablet is a natural and user-friendly tech choice for employees that requires minimal training or supervision.

 The Benefits of Mobile Government Technology

-Mobile software products enable government employees to complete and file reports while in the field.
-Being able to file reports from the field minimizes the likelihood of forgetting or excluding critical information and promotes public safety, security, and well-being.
+Mobile software products and public sector devices enable government employees to complete and file reports while in the field.
+Mobile working public sector field devices ensure municipal workers are able to file reports while out of the office minimizes the likelihood of forgetting or excluding critical information and promotes public safety, security, and well-being.

-You can also use government field technology to assign tasks to employees already in the field.
+Your local government officials can also use government field technology to assign tasks to employees already in the field.
 For example, your transportation department can let technicians know if a stoplight has gone out, even if the tech is already undertaking routine maintenance elsewhere in the field.
 Because you can use this tech to automate government workflows, you don’t need to rely on email or phone calls, which are cumbersome and time-consuming.
+Update municipal field employees in real-time to simplify communications and combat any inefficiencies.

 Employees can also use phone apps to pull up government data in the field.
 For example, a city inspector or code enforcement officer might refer to GovInspect to pull up a property’s history before conducting an inspection.
 Remote access to government data also makes it easy to answer resident questions in the field.